-Any Virginia Wesleyan University student or employee having a complaint of harassment may raise the matter informally and/or file aformal grievance.
+Any Virginia Wesleyan University student or academic staff member having a complaint of harassment may raise the matter informally and/or file a formal grievance.
 The informal process is an attempt to mediate between the parties involved and effect a mutually agreeable solution without entering into a formal hearing/grievance process.
-An informal complaint may result in disciplinary action only if the Vice President for Academic Affairs is aware of a pattern of complaints regarding harassment involving the accused faculty member.
+An informal complaint against a faculty member may result in disciplinary action only if the Vice President for Academic Affairs is or becomes aware of serious single event or a pattern of complaints regarding harassment involving the accused faculty member.